 Felt Tissue Holder

-This Felt Tissue Holder is a pretty gift to make for Mother’s Day that is useful and a great project to teach simple sewing procedures.
+This Felt Tissue Holder is a pretty gift to make for a community project for a nursing home that is useful and a great project to teach simple sewing procedures.
 The end result will put a smile on the face of the crafter and the recipient.

 A piece of felt